railsgirls/guides.railsgirls.com/_pages/sinatra.md

 Talk about where the parameter names come from and what the question mark is doing.
 {% endcoach %}

-If it's not quite working, make sure your code looks like [this code](http://tjmcewan.github.io/coffeecalc/snippets/html_form.rb.txt).
+If it's not quite working, make sure your code looks like [this `html_form.rb` example](https://tjmcewan.github.io/coffeecalc/snippets/html_form.rb.txt).

 ## *4.* Web Inspector - Request Headers